sslover/designing-for-data-personalization/week2/javacript-cheat-sheet.md

 			}
 			else{
 				var dogs = data;
-				// now that we have the dogs data, can call the sayGoodBoy function sayGoodBoy(dogs);
+				// now that we have the dogs data, can call the sayGoodDog function sayGoodDog(dogs);
 			}
 		})